Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-master-slave-replication.markdown

 # Overview

-The WAN Gateway provides a simple way of creating a master-slave topology enabling data from one XAP site to be replicated to one or more remote sites.
-For instance, given three clusters in New York, London, and Hong Kong, with New York being the master and the remaining two acting as slaves, any updates to the New York space will propagate to both London and Hong Kong asynchronously.
-The sample processing units and configuration provided below are intended as an example of implementing a single-master/multi-slave topology across three sites: New York (US), London (GB), and Hong Kong (HK) where each site has an independent cluster and a Gateway.
+The WAN gateway provides a simple way of creating a master-slave topology, enabling data from one site to be replicated to one or more remote sites.
+For instance, given three clusters in New York, London, and Hong Kong, with New York being the master and the remaining two acting as slaves, any updates to the New York Space will propagate to both London and Hong Kong asynchronously.
+The sample Processing Units and configuration provided below are intended as an example of implementing a single-master/multi-slave topology across three sites: New York (US), London (GB), and Hong Kong (HK) where each site has an independent cluster and a gateway.
 ![WAN_masterslave.png](/attachment_files/sbp/WAN_masterslave.png)

-The demo is configured to start three space instances across three clusters.
+The demo is configured to start three Space instances across three clusters.
 While the three clusters run on your local machine, they are demarcated by zones and different lookup service ports as follows:

 | Gateway/Space | Zone | Lookup Service Port |